OlagunjuIsmail/exam-app-reminder/README.md

 # Exam Reminder
 Access the site here https://exam-app-reminder.ismailakanfe.me/

 Exam Reminder is a web application that allows users to register for exam reminders.
-Users can enter their personal details and exam date, and the system sends email reminders to users at specified times before the exam.
+Users can enter their personal details and exam date, and the system sends email reminders to users at specified times (24Hrs, 1Hr, 15 mins) before the exam.

 ## Features
 - User-friendly interface